N3PDF/vegasflow/README.md

 ## Citation policy

-If you use the theta package please cite the following  paper and zenodo references:
+If you use the package please cite the following paper and zenodo references:
 - https://doi.org/10.5281/zenodo.3691926
 - arXiv:2003.xxxxxx